top of page

-Many of my clients have tried to improve revenue growth by adding new capabilities.
+Many of our clients have tried to improve revenue growth by adding new capabilities.
 Sometimes it helps.

 Sometimes it just drags down profitability.
 Pitch win rate doesn’t improve.
 Jobs are lost as profits diminish.
 And the company’s brand suffers, which leads to more losing pitches.